JoostJacob/Little/README.md

 <br>
 - **The Little Schemer Chapter 1-4 Exercises**: Try them in the [Sandbox 1](https://joostjacob.github.io/Little/toys.html).<br>
 Pay attention to str2sx(my_string) and sx2str(my_s_expression) in the example code in the Input Box.
 They are convenience functions for entering and viewing s-expressions.
 On iPad if you key BackSpace the highlighted example code will disappear.
-If you key Command+<Arrow-Down> it will stay.
+If you key Command+Arrow-Down it will stay and you can add or change code.
 - **Chapter 5 and 6**: Use [Sandbox 5](https://joostjacob.github.io/Little/chapter5.html) with solutions from Chapters 2–4 included.
 - **Chapter 7 and 8**: Use [Sandbox 7](https://joostjacob.github.io/Little/chapter7.html) with isEqual from Chapter 5 replacing isEq.
 - **Chapter 9 and Beyond**: Use [Sandbox 9](https://joostjacob.github.io/Little/chapter9.html) with answers from Chapter 7 and 8 included.